751.10 General Superstructure

 Optional Shifting Top Bars at Barrier

-751.10.1.7.1 Standard Full Depth CIP Bridge Deck Slabs Using Conventional or SIP Corrugated Steel Forms
+751.10.1.7.1 Standard Full Depth CIP Bridge Deck Slabs Using Conventional Forms, SIP Corrugated Steel Forms, or SIP Transparent Forms

 (A) Full depth CIP (cast-in-place) slab cross sections with reinforcement designed for the HL-93 live load are shown for nine standard roadway widths.